Diana was a member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

-As I sit in my garden, l look around at all the plants, to see what flowers are blooming and how the ferns and shrubs are developing and unfurling their leaves or producing buds.
+As I sit in my garden, l look at all my plants to see what flowers are blooming.
+I also notice how the ferns and shrubs are developing and unfurling their leaves or producing buds.

-I listen to the wind rustling the trees beyond my fence, hear the planes passing overhead, watch the bees and butterflies gathering pollen and the birds flying around.
+I listen to the wind rustling the trees beyond my fence, hear the planes passing overhead, watch the bees and butterflies gathering pollen, observe the squirrels scuttling across tree branches, and look at the birds flying around.

-We used to get flocks of sparrows, but that's a thing of the past, and they seem to have deserted London, and possibly the whole of the UK a few years ago.
-Instead, nesting in the trees are blackbirds and magpies, with pigeons coming to visit.
-And now, for the first time in 2019, we even have a flock of green parakeets taking over the airways.
-All very calming and relaxing.
+We used to get flocks of sparrows, but that's a thing of the past.
+The sparrows seem to have deserted London and possibly the whole UK a few years ago.
+Instead, blackbirds and magpies nest in the trees with pigeons coming to visit.
+Then, for the first time in 2019, we even had a flock of green parakeets taking over the airways.
+It was all very calming and relaxing.

-And then I begin to think about how I can make the garden better, and this is what got me thinking about the importance of foliage.
+Afterwards, I begin to think about how I can make the garden better.
+This is what got me thinking about the importance of foliage.

 5 Silvery Leafed Plants to Add to Your Garden

 I've kept the list short to hold your attention, but you might like my companion article if you want to read about more silver leaf plants: Add Contrast to Your Garden With Silver Foliage

 1. Euphorbia or Mediterranean Spurge

 This is an easy-care evergreen perennial plant which seeded itself in my garden from a neighbour's garden.
 Some species of spurge are very invasive (although easy to pull out).
 But although I have had this one in my garden for about four years, I haven't had an invasion at all—in fact, quite the opposite.
 I would have liked a few euphorbia plants grouped together rather than a few single plants dotted here and there, but I was unlucky, and that's all I've got.